MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     branch:A3SG heavy too three CLF.long tree PL:this REL PFV:P3PL:fall
     'these three too-heavy branches of the tree that fell'

-    ?????     ???   ??? ???????
+    ?????     ???   ??? ?????         ???    ?????
-    face:A3SG woman REL PFV:P3SG:see:A1SG
+    face:A3SG woman REL P3SG:COP.INAN LOC(?) sight:A1SG
     'the face of the woman who I saw', or 'the woman's face that I saw'

 #### A.B.C.
 Relationships between elements

-The additive _and associative_ (?) plural particles _???_ (?) and _???_ (?) cannot occur in the presence of a classifier.
+The additive _and associative_ (?) plural particles (?) and (?) cannot occur in the presence of a classifier.
 Additionally, a genitive may only be expressed if the head noun has a possessive suffix.
 This genitive is itself a full noun phrase.
 When both a genitive is present along with a determiner, relative clause, or both, it is ambiguous as to whether the determiner and/or relative clause is modifying the genitive or the head of the noun phrase.

     ?????    ???   ??? ???
     dog(?):A3SG black man that